JOVA is a progressive heavy rock trio based in Sydney, Australia.

 Finally emerging dazed but fueled by the energy of their collaboration, the colossal collection of recorded material was then refined and refined...and refined, until finally they were ready for a public showcase.
 Although the perpetual blood stains and meaty aromas had inspired a lavish darkness in their work, the butchery days were finally over.
 It was time for JOVA to see the light of day.

-After playing only a handful of shows, the group’s reputation for live performance quickly spread through Australia’s underground live scene – from songs that take you on a colourful journey with projected animated visuals, through to rock-your-socks off hard hitters, the band offers something different with every show.
-To capture this energy, in August 2013 they decided to set up camp in Grove Studios (Home to silverchair, The Whitlams, Eskimo Joe) with producer/engineer Dan Murtagh (Dead Letter Circus, Jerrico) and unleash the proverbial beast.
+With each live performance, the group’s reputation for a jolly good show has been quickly spreading through Australia’s underground live scene – from songs that take you on a colourful journey with projected animated visuals, through to rock-your-socks off nose-bleed riffs and beats, the band offers something different with every show.
+To capture this energy, in late 2013 they decided to set up camp in Grove Studios with producer/engineer Dan Murtagh (Dead Letter Circus, Jerrico) and unleash the proverbial beast.

 Mastered by Rick O’Neill at Turtlerock in Sydney (Powderfinger, John Butler Trio, silverchair), each track is dappled in soulful layers and thunderous rhythm – an explosive introduction of things to come.